Jon Niese: Texas Rangers

 On January 30, 2018, Niese signed a minor league contract with the Texas Rangers.
 He was released on March 16.

 Seattle Mariners

 On April 1, 2019, Niese was drafted by the Long Island Ducks of the Atlantic League of Professional Baseball at the 2019 ALPB Player Showcase.
 On April 24, his contract was purchased by the Seattle Mariners and he was assigned to the Triple-A Tacoma Rainiers.
-He was released on July 15, 2019.
+In 14 games (13 starts) for the Rainiers, he compiled a 4–2 record and 5.12 ERA with 38 strikeouts across 70 1/3 innings pitched.
+Niese was released by the Mariners organization on July 15.